Roadhog360/SimpleSkinBackport/README.md

   - Gaia Guardian
 - Toggling individual hat layers for each limb
 - Config
-  - Fix regular heads not working without a UUID when worn as a helmet
+  - Fix regular heads not working without a UUID when worn as a helmet or viewed in the inventory
   - Toggle head block inventory icon render